-Individuals make decisions every day with little regard to others, but in a business setting, those in charge cannot afford to take the decision making process lightly.
-Whether a business is small or quite large with hundreds of employees, managers faced with the role as the primary decision maker must possess the skills to handle decisions in a well-thought-out manner that is best for everyone involved, as well as the business.
+Individuals make decisions every day with little regard for others, but in a business setting, those in charge cannot afford to take the decision-making process lightly.
+Whether a business is small or quite large with hundreds of employees, managers faced with the role of the primary decision-maker must possess the skills to handle decisions in a well-thought-out manner that is best for everyone involved, as well as the business.

 According to Umass/Dartmouth, there are seven basic steps of the decision-making process.
 These steps can be simplified in a way that any manager can grasp and apply in the workplace.